 Assemble

-- Next, fill the peppers with the turkey mixture by packing it tightly.
+- Next, fill the pepper's cavity with the turkey mixture by packing it tightly.

 - Now sprinkle the remaining ¼ quantity of the cheese over the top.